Close

 Laws For Buying Property

-The Real Estate Law No. 7 of 2006: Land Registration Law regulates the legal aspects of buying properties in Dubai.
-Article (7) of this law narrates who can buy and own the property in Dubai.
+Law No. 7 of 2006, known as the Land Registration Law, deals with the legal procedures involved in purchasing properties within Dubai.
+Article (7) of this law narrates who can buy and own property in Dubai.
 It states that you can purchase a property anywhere in Dubai if you are

 • A UAE Citizen

-There are 4 legal steps involved in buying a property in Dubai.
-You should follow these steps for a successful real estate purchase.
+There are four legal steps involved in buying a property in Dubai.
+Follow these steps for a successful real estate purchase.

-Once you have found your ideal property in Dubai, it is time to begin negotiations with the seller to agree the terms of the sale.
+Once you have found your ideal property in Dubai, it is time to begin negotiations with the seller to agree on the terms of the sale.
 It is strongly recommended that you use a qualified real estate agent because they will negotiate on your behalf to ensure that you get the best deal.
-At this stage you should agree on the purchase price, payment method (whether it will be a cash purchase or using a mortgage) and other important details like whether any furniture is included in the sale, to avoid any problems further down the line.
+At this stage, you should agree on the purchase price, payment method, and other important details, like whether any furniture is included in the sale, to avoid further problems.

-With all the key terms agreed, it's time to sign a Form F, which is also known as the Memorandum Of Understanding.
-This document can be obtained from the official website of the Dubai Land Department (DLD).
-This document will be used as the basis of the contract, but it can be amended to include the buyer and/or seller's own terms.
-If you are new to the Dubai real estate market, or there are complexities to the sale, then using a conveyancer can be a good idea to ensure that the agreement is legally compliant and has your best interests in mind.
+Once the main points have been agreed upon, participants must sign a Form F or Memorandum of Understanding.
+This document can be downloaded from the official website of the Dubai Land Department (DLD).
+This document will serve as the basic structure of the contract, but the buyer and/or seller’s terms may be incorporated.
+If you are new to the Dubai real estate market or there are complexities to the sale, then using a conveyancer can be a good idea to ensure that the agreement is legally compliant and has your best interests in mind.

-Once the Form F is finalised, it should be signed by both the buyer and seller in front of a witness.
-This is usually done at the Registration Trustee’s office.
-At the time of signing, you should pay a standard 10% security deposit on the property, which is returned to you once the property transfer is complete.
+Once the Form F is complete, the buyer, the seller, and a witness should sign it.
+This is normally done at the Registration Trustee’s office.
+You should pay a 10% security fee for a property, which is refundable once the property is transferred to you.

 After signing the MOU, it is necessary to apply for a No Objection Certificate (NOC) from the developer.
-The buyer, seller, and real estate agent need to meet at the developer's office.
-This document will confirm that there are no outstanding service charge payments due on the property.
+The buyer, seller, and real estate agent must meet at the developer's office.
+This document will confirm that no outstanding service charges are due on the property.

-Now, both parties need to go to the Dubai Land Department office to transfer the ownership of the property.
-Before visiting the DLD office, make sure you have the following documents ready:
+Now, both parties have to visit the Dubai Land Department to transfer the ownership of the property.
+The following document should be taken to the DLD office before a visit:

 • A cheque for the property price, payable to the seller